maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve all available XML documents, the service will access its database to retrieve and package the full list of Xml objects into a paged response.
+Upon receiving a request to retrieve all available XML documents, the MSR will access its database to retrieve and package the full list of Xml objects into a paged response.
 Only the results of the page that has been selected by the service consumers are returned.
 Navigation to other pages can be achieved by repeating the same search query, with a difference page index parameter.

 #### Operation Parameters
 <!--